CALL DAY & EVENING

 5 Types of Evidence That Can Help a Criminal Defense Process

-One of the most important skills for any skilled criminal defense lawyer is recognizing, gathering, and examining diverse evidence.
-Every criminal case requires evidence to help the criminal defense process.
-Credible evidence may quickly assist in convicting a criminal.
-These five forms of evidence are acceptable in court for criminal defense.
+One of the most important skills for any skilled criminal defense lawyer is recognizing, gathering, and examining diverse evidence as part of the criminal defense process.
+Every criminal case requires credible evidence to help support the defense strategy, ensuring the best possible outcome in court.

 Real Evidence